DevOpsPlayground/chaos-engineering/README.md

 1. If you're following along in your own time, you'll need:
     * An AWS account
     * Terraform installed
+1. The AWS account must contain an S3 bucket that will be used to store asset files.

 ## Live workshop environments